 Make sure you bring some questions with you to your job interview.

-I’m always the most impressed by the nannies who ask parents and families a lot of questions, because it gives me the sense that the nanny really has a strong sense of what they’re looking for, and the knowledge and information that’s important for them to be able to do that job at a high level.
+Families are always most impressed by the nannies who ask a lot of questions, because it gives them the sense that the nanny really has a strong sense of what they’re looking for, and the knowledge and information that’s important for them to be able to do that job at a high level.

-I do always tell families that when a nanny interviews them, that is a sign of a great and experienced nanny.
+It’s worth knowing that when a nanny interviews the family, that is a sign of a great and experienced nanny.

 Some of the questions you might bring along with you to a job interview include what are some of the children’s likes or interests, tell me more about your parenting style, whether the child has a special lovey or stuffed animal they enjoy, how they like to go down for nap, and other insightful questions to learn more about the family and the care style and approach they are looking for.